Mill6159/SAXSProf_Desktop_GUI/README.md

 (3) numpy
 (4) scipy

-To make this easier, you can simply run the bash_script 'SAXSProf_Setup.sh'.
+To make this easier, you can simply run the bash_script '''SAXSProf_Setup.sh'''.
 To run the setup script:
 (1) Open terminal and navigate to the directory containing all of the SAXSProf code/files
 (2) Run the command 'sh SAXSProf_Setup.sh'.
 Assuming Python3 is already installed locally, the necessary Python packages should be installed.
-(3) If an error message is printed, install the packages manually.,
+(3) If an error message is printed, install the packages manually.